mgerasika/ua-video-online/readme.md

 # Short info

 Website scrapper that allow watch videos from [rezka](https://rezka.ag/) web site.
 Scrapped only videos with ukrainian and original translations.
 Just for home usage - not commercial.
 All streams periodically stored in own db.
+Also all movies have relation to imdb website.

 # Stack

 ## Backend